threenine/api-template/docs/docs/tutorials/start-new-solution.md

 The downsides to the Data Annotations relationships are all about conventions so breaking that is extremely hard whereas in Fluent Configuration it’s really easy.
 Microsoft have also admitted that Fluent Configuration for EF Core is an “Advanced” feature.

 We also take the opinion that Fluent Configurations are far closer to Clean Code principles.
+The key advantages of Fluent Configurations are:

+- The Fluent API provides greater scope for configuration than attributes.
+- Configuration can be located in one place, away from the model classes.

 The Database project is configured by default to make use of the Fluent Configuration and the API Template pack has some built in features to further make this easier for developers.